readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 “Usefulness” is an expression of a relation between someone’s desire or need and the physical properties of some external object.
-Discovering applications for things is a historical process, e.g. the discovery that magnets can be used to point north.
+Discovering applications for things is a historical process.
+For example this means discovering that magnets can be used to point north.
+But this also means to discover that wood can be turned into paper which then satisfies an entirely different need than wood.
+By "work of history" is expressed that this knowledge must be acquired once and can then be passed on to others, who do not have to rediscover it independently for themselves.

 > So also is the invention of socially recognized standards of measurement for
 > the quantities of these useful objects.
 The diversity of the measure for
-> commodities arises in the from the diverse nature of the objects to be
+> commodities arises in part from the diverse nature of the objects to be
 > measured, and in part from convention.

-According to the quality of a certain thing, we count it in a particular way, e.g. we usually do not count chairs in weight but simply number them when we are concerned with their usefulness for sitting on them.
-Even how we quantify different things differs between them.
+We count things in particular ways according to their qualities.
+For example, we usually do not count chairs in weight but simply number them when we are concerned with their usefulness for sitting on them.
+We count flour in weight, we might count water sometimes in weight and sometimes in volume, depending on how we look at it.
+Sometimes the choice of quantifying in volume instead of weight comes down to convention.
+Always down to convention is how we express length, weight etc. If we use the metric system or imperial is a question of convention.

+Overall, we do not say 12 water but 12 litres or 12 kilograms of water, but we do say 12 chairs, because chairs are of such a quality that this makes sense.
+Even how we quantify different things (chairs, wheat) differs between them (weight, lengths, counting, volume).

 > The usefulness of a thing makes it a use-value.
 But this usefulness does not
 > dangle in mid-air.
 It is conditioned by the physical properties of the